janlelis/unicode-display_width/README.md

 ### How this Library Handles Widths

-As of version 1.0.0.
 Further at the top means higher precedence.
 Please expect changes to this algorithm with every MINOR version update (the X in 1.X.0)!

 Width  | Characters                   | Comment
 -------|------------------------------|--------------------------------------------------